Responsible Pet Ownership

 3. I have the space, finances, & time committment available to carry out and follow through with this VERY demanding task that is 7 days a week/365 days per year, ALL THE TIME, EVERYDAY.

 So as a RESPONSIBLE breeder it is my job to educate YOU THE BUYER on the importance of spay/neuter but it is YOUR job to follow through with that committment when my puppy goes home with you.
-Remember ... the next time you see an SPCA commercial asking for YOUR donation ..... there wouldn't be such a need for finances to house, care for, rehome, or euthanize those UNWANTED MIXED BREED animals if YOU THE BUYER took YOUR pet ownership seriously and participated in the spay/neuter program at the earliest age possible.
+Remember ... the next time you see an SPCA commercial asking for YOUR donation ..... there wouldn't be such a need for finances to house, care for, rehome, or euthanize those UNWANTED MIXED BREED animals if YOU THE BUYER took YOUR responsibility as a pet owner seriously and participated in the spay/neuter program at the earliest age possible.